How to use Freshdesk Freddy AI to evaluate knowledge gaps for bots in 2026

 1. Go to the Freddy AI Agent analytics dashboard

-First up, you need to see how your bot is actually doing in the wild.
+First, it is helpful to see how your bot is performing in real-world interactions.
 Head over to your Freshdesk admin panel and find the analytics section for Freddy.
-This dashboard gives you the key stats that can point you toward knowledge gaps.
+This dashboard gives you the key stats that help you identify knowledge gaps.

 Keep a close eye on metrics like these: